mneedham/neo4j-bl/README.md

-# Hands on build your first Neo4j app for Java developers
+# Build your first Neo4j app using a British Library dataset

 The British Library have released over a million images into the public domain.